jan0mann/SemesterProject25/README.md

 Group supervisor: Dominik Wojciech Bosy

-The **Heat Production Optimization** project focuses on optimizing the scheduling of heat production units in a district heating network to minimize costs and improve efficiency.
-It integrates various components, including data management, optimization algorithms, and data visualization, to analyze heat demand and electricity prices for cost-effective operation.
-The project aims to develop a functional system that allows users to evaluate different production strategies and make informed decisions based on a dataset.
+The **Heat Production Optimization** project is about calculating boiler distribution depending on different head demand in two scenarios (summer/winter).
+It aims to minimize costs for the heat production and works with an optimizer to do so.
+Regarding the architecture, an Asset Manager is created to store all necessary information about the boiler.
+The data, managed through the Source Data Manager, imports the data as a CSV file into the program and uses the CSV helper library to do so.